Earl Grey Tea: Caffeine, Ingredients & Origins

 Share your Earl Grey creations with us using #ZestTea on Instagram, and don't forget to tag us @ZestTea.

 Below are some of the most frequently asked Earl Grey related questions we hear at Zest Tea.
 Read the answers below and try our Earl Grey for yourself.
-Don't worry though, we have a 30 day no-questions-asked return policy in case it isn't your cup of tea!

 Traditional Earl Grey tea is made with caffeinated tea types, usually black tea.
 However there are some caffeine-free Earl Grey blends available, made with rooibos for example.